 Salaries are subject to the applicable minimum wage.

 Important!
-Applications may be emailed or mailed to the appropriate Equity office.
+Applications must be submitted using the online application form.
 Please submit as soon as possible but preferably at least three weeks before first rehearsal.
 Upon receipt, you will be notified regarding the amounts needed to process your contracts.
 It may take a minimum of three weeks from the date your electronic payments arrive at Actors’ Equity and Equity League Pension & Health Trust Fund to process your request, so please plan accordingly.
 If you are not able to submit payments electronically, we will provide the mailing addresses, but there may be a considerable delay in receiving your contracts.

 - No Equity Actor or Stage Manager may begin rehearsals without having signed an Equity contract.

-- Do not send checks until your application has been processed and approved and you receive a permission letter.
+- Do not send electronic payments until your application has been processed and approved and you receive a permission letter.